 Texans for Lawsuit Reform is a volunteer-led organization working to restore fairness and balance to our civil justice system through political action; legal, academic, and market research; and grassroots initiatives.
-The common goal of our more than 16,000 supporters is to make www.tortreform.com tlr@tortreform.com
+The common goal of our more than 16,000 supporters is to make Texas the Beacon State for Civil Justice in America.